• Skip to primary navigation

 6. Mix it until the dough becomes a smooth ball

-7. Shape it into a smooth ball and place it in an oiled bowl with a wet towel to rest.
+7. Shape it into a smooth ball and place it in an oiled large bowl with a wet towel to rest.
 Let it rise for 1.5 hours.

 8. Let the dough rest overnight (or at least 8 hours) in the fridge covered with cling film before making your pizza